 The key to a good pancake is to use an oil suitable for frying at high temperatures, and without a strong flavour, such as sunflower or groundnut oil.
 Plain flour can be substituted for buckwheat, which goes particularly well with savoury fillings; in France, crêpes are usually made with buckwheat.
 It’s also gluten-free.

-Masala dosa & spiced spuds with beetroot & coconut relish
+Masala dosa and spiced spuds with beetroot and coconut relish

 Masala dosas are the perfect Indian street snack.
 Traditionally the paper thin dosa pancakes are made with a fermented rice batter.
 As the process takes 3 days, we’ve cheated a little here and used a mix of rice and chickpea flour.
 An Indian snack is never complete without a chutney or relish, so a warm beetroot side adds some earthy flavour and bright colour.